jmccormac01/donuts_voyager/README.md

 # Managing Reference Images

 If anything in your telescope changes (e.g. you remove and reinstall your camera), the long term reference images become invalid.
 Additionally, if a bad reference image is taken (e.g. a plane flies through the image), you will want to disable that reference.
-There are two helper scripts to simplify managing reference images.
-One quickly disbales a single reference image and the other diables all reference images.
+There are two helper scripts to simplify managing reference images in the MySQL database.
+One quickly disables a selection of reference images (potentially a single reference) and the other disables all reference images.
 Below are instructions on using each.

 ## Disable a Single Reference Image

-This script takes many arguments to target exactly a single reference image in the database.
-It can also take '%' wildcard symbols to signify all matching rows.
+This script takes many arguments to target a subset or even a single reference image in the database.
+It can also take the wildcard symbol ```%``` to select multiple matching entries.
 See below for examples.

    1. Open a terminal inside the ```voyager_donuts``` running container in Docker Desktop
-   1. Run ```python disable_reference_image.py -h`` to see the help file
+   1. Run ```python disable_reference_image.py -h``` to see the help file
    ```
 ▶ python disable_reference_image.py -h
 usage: Disable reference images [-h] [--filter FILTER] [--xbin XBIN] [--ybin YBIN]